There are a lot of things insurance covers — checkups, procedures, and even prescriptions. But what about orthodontics?

-You’re looking at numerous potential outcomes, and they depend entirely on your specific insurance provider and plan.
-Some AlignerCo customers have received reimbursements for up to 50% of their treatment cost, while others aren’t covered at all.
-It can be a confusing process, but we’re here for you.
-This guide will walk you through the policies and procedures involved with benefit claims for at-home orthodontic treatment with AlignerCo.
+You’re looking at numerous potential outcomes that depend on your insurance provider and plan.
+Some AlignerCo customers may receive reimbursements for up to 50% of their cost, while others may not be covered at all.
+It can be confusing, but we’re here for you.
+This guide will walk you through the policies and procedures involved with benefit claims for AlignerCo.

 Table of Contents